-It's vital to assess your chapter's current website through the view of a PNM.
+With all that is changing, it's more important than ever to assess your chapter's current website through the view of a PNM.
 What information will they need to see?
 What information will they be looking for?
 How can our content make them feel like Delta Gamma is a place they could belong?